 Meet our guides: Anna Marklund

-– They become clearer and more focused – it even shows in their bodies.
-Writing helps create a clearer path onward in life, she says.
+“They become clearer and more focused – it even shows in their bodies.
+Writing helps create a clearer path forward in life”, she says.

-Anna Marklund is used to expressing herself, and writing has always been her go-to way of making sense of life during messy times.
-However, at the time when she first heard about Write Your Self, she wasn’t writing at all.
-It had been a tough year, she had been through a divorce, she had health issues and inside she felt numb and closed off.
+Anna is used to expressing herself, and writing has always been her go-to way of making sense of life during messy times.
+However, when she first heard about Write Your Self, she wasn’t writing at all.
+It had been a tough year, she had been through a divorce, she had health issues, and inside she felt numb and closed off.
 At this time, she learned that NBV, the educational branch of a major Swedish sobriety organisation, was looking for people who wanted to learn the Write Your Self method.
 When she heard this, she became aware of a longing inside.

-– I intuitively felt that this was something I needed to do.
-This was something I had been looking for, she says.
+“I intuitively felt that this was something I needed to do.
+This was something I had been looking for”, she says.

-Telling one’s own story too
+Telling one’s own story

-Anna Marklund was chosen by NBV to attend the training, and she remembers having mixed feelings as she started.
+Anna was chosen by NBV to attend the training, and she remembers having mixed feelings as she started.

-– To write and create stories about our difficult experiences is actually something natural, and the Write Your Self method makes perfect sense to me.
-Looking back, I can see how many times in my life I would have needed it.
+“To write and create stories about our difficult experiences is actually something natural, and the Write Your Self method makes perfect sense to me.
+Looking back, I can see how many times in my life I would have benefitted from it.”

-Offers workshops and writing circles
+Workshops and writing circles

-Today, Anna Marklund works for NBV in Umeå, where she offers writing groups according to Write Your Self, both during daytime and as evening classes.
-She also hosts a writing get-together every Friday for former participants, where they can come for a moment of focused writing, as well as Tuesday meetings for women, called The Inner Life, where writing is a recurring ingredient.
+Today, Anna works for NBV in Umeå, where she offers writing groups using the Write Your Self methodology, both during the day and in evening classes.
+She also hosts a writing get-together every Friday for former participants, where they can come for a time of focused writing, as well as Tuesday meetings for women, called ‘The Inner Life’, where writing is a recurring ingredient.

-– I have the method to support me, but I’ve also found my own way of being a Write Your Self guide now.
+“I have the method to support me, but I’ve also found my own way of being a Write Your Self guide now.”

-– NBV is part of the sobriety movement, which is a good place to hold conversations about the value of expressing oneself.
-There are too many people for whom the drugs function as the primary engine in life.
-Often, drugs lead to violence and a lot of the victims of that violence also use drugs to cope and to numb themselves.
-There are also so many people who are struggling with hidden addiction as well as those who are affected by the addictions of others.
+“NBV is part of the sobriety movement, which is a good place to hold conversations about the value of expressing oneself.
+There are too many people for whom drugs function as the primary engine in life.
+Often, drugs lead to violence, and a lot of the victims of that violence also use drugs to cope and to numb themselves.
+There are also many people struggling with hidden addiction, as well as those affected by the addictions of others.
 There’s a lot of silence around these matters.
-I believe that if we make space for the creative expression of humans, alcohol will lose some of its significance.
+I believe that if we make space for creative expression, alcohol will lose some of its significance.”

-What has being a Write Your Self guide meant to you personally?
+What has being a Write Your Self Guide meant to you personally?

-– It’s an ongoing process, with many layers to it.
-In the creative work, there is room for so many nuances of our humanity.
-Earnestness and curiosity.
-Fragility and strength.
+“It’s an ongoing process, with many layers.
+In the creative work, there is room for very nuanced expression of our humanity: earnestness and curiosity, fragility and strength.
 I used to be a person who lived a lot in my head, but Write Your Self has helped me pay attention to my body and the stories it wants to tell.